-The Investment Committee constituted by John Croft, Hugh Viscount Trenchard, Dr Lee George Lam, and Stuart Crocker.
+The Investment Committee constituted by John Croft, Hugh Viscount Trenchard and Stuart Crocker.

 The Investment Committee has the primary authority to develop the Company's investment objectives and corporate policies on investing.
-It reviews and approves investment opportunities presented by the Company's Investment Manager.
+It reviews and approves investment opportunities identified by and presented to the Company.
 The Committee will at all times be constituted by all the Company's directors.